Stable Attractors for Neural networks classification via Ordinary Differential Equations (SA-nODE): Invertibility of the SA-nODE algorithm

-Further, we delve deeply into exploring the invertibility of our model with respect to the dynamics within EODECA.
-Invertible machine learning models can be used for data compression, enabling high-fidelity data decompression, critical in fields like medical imaging \cite{NEURIPS2018_d139db6a}.
-They also find applications in generative modeling, where models like normalizing flows leverage invertibility to transform simple distributions into complex ones, useful for synthetic data generation \cite{pmlr-v37-rezende15}.
-Another significant application lies in inverse inference, where the model reverses to deduce causes from effects, valuable in regression analysis and fields where causality is essential \cite{ardizzone2018analyzing}.
-Invertibility also aids in model interpretability by maintaining information throughout the network's layers, which can illuminate the model's decision processes \cite{jacobsen2018irevnet}.
+Invertible machine learning models can be used for data compression, enabling high-fidelity data decompression or synthetic data generation.
+Invertibility also aids in model interpretability by maintaining information throughout the network's layers, which can illuminate the model's decision processes.
 With these applications in mind we set we begin with an image, represented as $\vec{x}(t=0)$, serving as the initial condition of our dynamics.
 This image is allowed to evolve in accordance with its inherent dynamical laws.
 Post-training, it is constructively known that the image concludes its dynamical trajectory at an attractor.

 A pivotal question arises at this juncture: Having the output of our classification algorithm ($x(T)$), is it possible to reconstruct the originating image ($x(0)$)?